sgoudham/update-git-submodules/README.md

 - It **does not** update submodules to the latest commit as I focused on tags for the initial release.
 I'd personally recommend using [Renovate](https://docs.renovatebot.com/modules/manager/git-submodules/) or equivalent if you'd like submodules to be updated to the latest commit.
+I will most likely add this functionality in the future.

 ## Usage